 and ice storms, plus accidents or criminal acts or acts of terrorism could all

 be visited upon us here in Kittitas County.

-The Sheriff's Department of Emergency Management as well as other County and
+The Sheriff's Office of Emergency Management as well as other County and

 municipal departments work with Washington State agencies to plan, equip, train